 Of all the heartbreaking details of his story, the one that continues to haunt me is this: The history on his cellphone shows the last call he ever made was for work.
 Peter, vomiting, unable to sit up, slipping in and out of consciousness, had managed, somehow, to dial into a conference call.

-The legal world can also have an air of perfectionism that can lead to depression.
-Though attorney jobs seem secure from the outside, and it seems quite rare for attorneys to be fired from law firms or federal government work, there is a high level of stress related to The following description from recruiter Harrison Barnes outlines the stress and struggles that many attorneys feel:
+The legal worlds obsession with perfection can also lead to depression.
+Though it is rare for attorneys to be fired from law firms or federal government work, stress is a lifestyle for attorneys.
+Recruiter Harrison Barnes outlines the stress as follows:

 All along the way, you are under a microscope where people are always waiting for you to make a mistake—miss a deadline, make a typo, upset a client, upset someone senior to you and more.
 In large law firms, even small mistakes can have fatal repercussions to your career.